-The clinical staff of the pastoral counseling center includes Social Workers, Marriage and Family Therapists, Mental Health Counselors, Psychologists, Registered Nurses and a Certified Spiritual Director.
+The clinical staff of the pastoral counseling center includes Social Workers, Marriage and Family Therapists, Mental Health Counselors, Psychologists and a Certified Spiritual Director.
 Many of the staff have taught undergraduate courses in psychology, marriage & family, and pastoral counseling.

 What happens in pastoral counseling is the telling of stories, genuinely understanding them as they are presented, and interpreting them in the light of the religious community’s larger story of life’s meaning.
 The pastoral counselor’s role and function as representative of the story of faith enables a person to reinterpret his or her story in the light of the faith’s understanding of who a person related to God is.
 This allows one to experience and interpret new possibilities of selfhood, relationships and behavior.

 Providing for all